xtroon/xtroon/README.md

 #### 🛒 NearSwap
 Local marketplace platform focused on connecting nearby buyers and sellers.

-#### 🎵 Spotify Clone
+#### 💬 LiveTime Chat Application
-Responsive music player interface with album navigation and custom controls.
+Real-time chat application with instant messaging and responsive interface.

-#### 📋 Attendance Tracker
+#### 🖼️ Image Download Extension
-Attendance tracking platform with analytics and student management features.
+Browser extension for quickly downloading images from websites with a simple one-click experience.

 ---